tedneward/Azgaarnoth/Classes/Artificer.md

 *Item*: A simple or martial weapon with the thrown property

 This magic weapon grants a +1 bonus to attack and damage rolls made with it, and it returns to the wielder’s hand immediately after it is used to make a ranged attack.

+#### Spell-Refueling Ring
+*Prerequisite*: 6th-level artificer

+*Item*: A ring (requires attunement)

+While wearing this ring, the creature can recover one expended spell slot as an action.
+The maximum level of the recovered slot is equal to the number of magic items the wearer is currently attuned to.
+Once used, the ring can’t be used again until the next dawn.